 Why I Made This Recipe

-Inspired by the little packs of two-bite brownies from the gas station, these bite-sized morsels of chocolate brownie are exactly what I need as a pick-me-up on a busy day.
-Handy for kids’ lunchboxes as a treat as well, this recipe is well-used and loved by my family and I hope you and yours will enjoy these two-bite brownies as much as we do.
+Remember those little brownie bite packs from the gas station?
+These bite-sized morsels of chocolate brownie are exactly what I need as a pick-me-up on a busy day.
+Handy for kids’ lunchboxes as a treat as well, this recipe is well-used and loved by my family, and I hope you and yours will enjoy these two bite brownies as much as we do.

 Why You Need This Recipe

-Sometimes all you need is a tiny bite of happiness and this recipe does not disappoint.
-Quick to make and even quicker to eat!
-Your cravings will be satisfied in less than 30 minutes with this small-batch recipe.
+Sometimes all you need is a tiny bite of happiness, and this recipe does not disappoint.
+Quick to make and even quicker to eat, mini brownies = maximum happiness!

 Ingredients and Substitutions